Rita Ali: Professional life

 Rita Ali secured her first job at the age of fourteen.
 She was employed as a community outreach worker by the Dar es Salaam (House of Peace) Center on Peoria's South Side, and was also later a community organizer for the Northside Action Council.
 Later in her professional life, as the manager of the federal division of an information technology company, Rita Ali worked in Washington, DC for two years, but decided to return to Peoria to be closer to family.
 Hired as the director of Multicultural Student Services at Bradley University, she was subsequently appointed as the director of diversity at Illinois Central College in 2004.

 Political career

 Still employed at Illinois Central College in 2019, Rita Ali held the title of vice president of workforce, diversity and career development.
 She had also been elected to the Peoria City Council.

+Mayor of Peoria

 Ali was an at-large member of the Peoria City Council at the time she announced her run for mayor in 2020.
 She was successful, and made history, becoming the first woman and first African American to become mayor of Peoria.
+She would then be soundly re-elected to a second term in 2025.